 Celebrate 2019 in Downtown Annapolis

-Following the 2018 Military Bowl presented by Northrop Grumman Corporation, the Annapolis New Years Celebration kicks off with family friendly activities and entertainment that will start behind Maryland Hall for the Creative Arts from 3:00 PM to 5:00 PM.
-There will be free activities for the kids including moon bounces, slides, obstacle courses and crafts.
+The Annapolis New Year's Celebration kicks off with family-friendly activities and entertainment that will start behind Maryland Hall for the Creative Arts from 3:00 PM to 5:00 PM.
+There will be free activities for the kids including moon bounces, slides, obstacle courses, and crafts.
 Plus enjoy CrabTown Curbs Cuisine, food trucks, face painting and early family-friendly fireworks at 5:30 PM.
 Annapolis Parking for this event is at Park Place Annapolis and a free Circulator shuttle will bring you right to the event and back to Park Place Annapolis parking garage.

 After the early fireworks stay in town and enjoy dinner with the family.
 There is a free Circulator bus starting at Park Place that will take you to any restaurant along inner West Street/Annapolis Arts District and Main Street.

 Party on in Downtown Annapolis at City Dock 8:00 PM.
 There will be free live entertainment and dancing for all ages in the tent at Susan Campbell Park with a special close up fireworks display for the midnight countdown at the Annapolis City Dock and Harbor.

 This event is sponsored and hosted by the City Of Annapolis